Why

 tentatively hopeful about labor reforms.
 Merging 44

-into four, for instance, may see more workers on
+federal labor codes into four, for instance, may see more workers on

 formal contracts, a privilege that eludes most Indian wage earners.